camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/03c-delegation-code.html.md

 To inject values that are dynamically resolved at runtime, expressions can be used.
 Those expressions can use process variables, CDI or Spring beans.
-As already noted, an instance of the Java class is shared among all process-instances in a service task.
-To have dynamic injection of values in fields, you can inject value and method expressions in a
+As already noted, a separate instance of the Java class will be created each time the service task is executed.
+To have dynamic injection of values in fields, you can inject value and method expressions in an
 <code>org.camunda.bpm.engine.delegate.Expression</code>
 which can be evaluated/invoked using the <code>DelegateExecution</code>
 passed in the <code>execute</code> method.